gstephens-cyber/resume-pack/README.md

 This repository contains my current, recruiter-ready resumes for roles across cybersecurity, SOC operations, networking, and IT support.
 Each resume is tailored to a specific role and aligned with my hands-on labs, certifications, and academic training.

-This repository is intended to be a single source of truth for hiring managers and recruiters reviewing my professional experience.

 ---

 ## Available Resumes